asim/aslam/README.md

 - **reminder** - Search Islamic sources (Quran, Hadith)
 - **wikipedia** - Search Wikipedia for factual information
 - **www** - Web search via Brave Search API
+- **email_check** - Check assistant's inbox (assistant@aslam.org)
+- **email_send** - Send email from assistant's address

+## Trust Model

+The assistant operates on a levelled trust model.
+Access to personal accounts is earned over time as the system proves reliable and secure.

+### Level 0: Sandbox (Current)
+- Assistant has its own identity (assistant@aslam.org)
+- Own email inbox, cannot access user accounts
+- Users forward emails to assistant when they want it involved
+- Safe to experiment - assistant can't touch your stuff

+### Level 1: Read Calendar (Future)
+- Assistant can read your Google Calendar (read-only)
+- Can answer "What's on my schedule today?"
+- Cannot create, modify, or delete events
+- Requires: OAuth consent with calendar.readonly scope

+### Level 2: Read Email (Future)
+- Assistant can read your Gmail inbox
+- Can summarise emails, find information, track threads
+- Cannot send, delete, or modify emails
+- Requires: OAuth consent with gmail.readonly scope
+- Requires: Prompt injection defenses, audit logging

+### Level 3: Act As You (Future)
+- Assistant can send emails as you
+- Can create calendar events
+- Full delegation of digital identity
+- Requires: Explicit confirmation flows ("Send this email?
+Y/N")
+- Requires: Rate limits, scope limits, comprehensive audit trail
+- Requires: Battle-tested prompt injection defenses

+### Security Requirements (Before Advancing)
+- [ ] Input sanitisation and validation
+- [ ] Output validation (assistant can't leak data)
+- [ ] Audit logging (every action logged with context)
+- [ ] Confirmation flows for destructive actions
+- [ ] Rate limiting
+- [ ] Scope limiting (e.g., only last 7 days of email)
+- [ ] Regular security review

+## Purpose

+This exists for two reasons:

+**1. A second brain while alive**
+- Searchable, organised knowledge
+- Things that would otherwise be forgotten
+- Decisions documented, context preserved

+**2. A digital estate when gone**

+We live in a purely digital world.
+When someone dies, their family must navigate:
+- Multiple email accounts
+- Cryptocurrency wallets and keys
+- Subscriptions and services
+- Documents scattered across cloud storage
+- Passwords and credentials
+- Digital assets with real value

+This system aims to be the map.
+Not just a list of accounts, but the knowledge of how to access them, what matters, what can be ignored, and what needs to be done.

+> *"When a man dies, his deeds come to an end except for three: ongoing charity, beneficial knowledge, or a righteous child who prays for him."*
+> — Prophet Muhammad ﷺ (Sahih Muslim)

+This is the knowledge left behind.

 ---